ramensoftware/windows-11-start-menu-styling-guide/Themes/Hybrid/README.md

 ![Screenshot](screenshot.png)

+> [!WARNING]
+> Right clicking empty space of the navigation pane (eg. between the Settings and All Apps buttons in the above screenshot) will cause the Start Menu to crash.
+So don't do that.

 ## Windows 10 Start menu on Windows 11 installation

 If you're already using the Windows 10 Start menu, you can skip this step.